iqunet/tutorials/_posts/2024-08-16-anomaly-detection-vibration.md

    </figcaption>

-   This discrepancy between the input and the model's output is measured by a loss function, for example the LogCosh (log of the hyperbolic cosine of the prediction error), which transforms it into a single numerical value: the loss value or so-called "anomaly level" that indicates how good the model can represent the current measurement and thus indirectly how far the machine is operating from its pre-trained cluster of behavioural states.
+   This discrepancy between the input and the model's output is measured by a loss function, for example the LogCosh (log of the cosh of the prediction error), which transforms it into a single numerical value: the loss value or so-called "anomaly level" that indicates how good the model can represent the current measurement and thus indirectly how far the machine is operating from its pre-trained cluster of behavioural states.

    In the next chapter, we will return to our real-world example of the vibratory feeder.
 We'll start by examining the raw data to better understand